Fremantle Stuff > Hotels (and Breweries)

 Captain Fremantle Motor Lodge (which later traded as Sunny's Shining on the Swan) was on the corner of East Street and Riverside Road, operating 1970-1984, but has now been replaced by a condo.

 Willagee Hotel was cnr Stock Rd, Leach Hwy; a shopping centre is now there.

 Coogee Hotel, Cockburn Rd, Coogee

-Leopold Hotel, Canning Hwy, Bicton, now First Choice
+Leopold Hotel, Canning Hwy, Bicton, now also First Choice liquor store

 The Monk Brew Cafe, 33 South Tce, formerly Miss Maud's, (New) Papa Luigi's